aliyun/terraform-provider-alicloud/website/docs/r/ram_policy.html.markdown

 -> **NOTE:** Each policy can own at most 5 versions and the oldest version will be removed after its version achieves 5.

+-> **NOTE:** If the policy has multiple versions, all non-default versions will be deleted first when deleting policy.

 ## Example Usage

 ```terraform